-You may search for mining careers or mining engineer occupation right now, but when you find one you must apply immediately for it with your current CV or resume.
+You may search for mining careers or mining engineer occupations right now, but when you find one you must apply immediately for it with your current CV or resume.
 We recommend that you have your cover letter ready too.
-So, do not forget about our resume writing, CV writing and cover letter writing advices.
+So, do not forget about our resume writing, CV writing and cover letter writing advice.

 Other Mining Careers Info